nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop-errorhandling.md

           }
         ]
       },
-      "diagnostics": "MedicationRequest record already exists with that logical identifer" }
+      "diagnostics": "MedicationRequest record already exists with that logical identifier" }
   ]
 }